neelarka/Web-Visualization-Dashboard-HW/README.md

   * The table is a bootstrap table component.
   * The data for the table has been exactracted from the `.csv` file as HTML using a csv-to-html table conversion tool, e.g. [ConvertCSV](http://www.convertcsv.com/csv-to-html.htm).

-The website must, at the top of every page, have a navigation menu that:
+The website at the top of every page have a navigation menu that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.